 - Industrials Project announcements by the Private sector have increased from 40% in FY19 to ~68% in FY23.
 Higher share of the private sector is also reflected in the increasing share of Manufacturing and the decreasing proportion of Infrastructure (reduced to ~32% in FY23 from ~60% a few years ago).
 This clearly signals an improvement in the investment climate on the Industrial front. - Banks & Financials Services Earnings growth has been strong in FY23 due to strong improvement in asset quality and expanding NIMs.
-Growth is expected to moderate but still in high teens for FY24. - Capital goods and construction materials It is expected to grow strongly supported by margin expansion. - Engineering, Capital goods & Infra This theme saw a significant jump in ordering (up >150% YoY and 55% on a 4-yr CAGR basis) in 4QFY23, on the back of considerably large orders in Railways, Mining and Defense.
-In March-2023 itself, orders worth ~Rs400bn were awarded in the Defense sector. - Consumer sector (Staples, Retail, Autos) Expect strong earnings growth driven by topline growth along with margin expansion with cooling commodity prices. - IT services Earnings growth is expected to remain in double digits despite the global slowdown.
+Growth is expected to moderate but still in high teens for FY24. - Capital goods and construction materials It is expected to grow strongly supported by margin expansion. - Engineering, Capital goods & Infra This theme saw a significant jump in ordering (up >150% YoY and 55% on a 4-yr CAGR basis) in 4QFY23, on the back of considerably large orders in Railways, Mining and Defense. - Consumer sector (Staples, Retail, Autos) Expect strong earnings growth driven by topline growth along with margin expansion with cooling commodity prices. - IT services Earnings growth is expected to remain in double digits despite the global slowdown.